pdonis/simpleblog3/README.md

 To Do
 -----

+Standardize use of unicode internally for content and use of encodings when rendering to output formats.

 Add fancier example blogs to show how the various extensions work.

 Add support for comments while still allowing the blog to be